Greg Daniels: The Office and Parks and Recreation

-Subsequent projects (2012–present)
+Subsequent projects and Bandera Entertainment (2012–present)

 In 2011, Daniels made a deal with NBC to produce several series for Universal Television.
 He also developed the British series Friday Night Dinner for American audiences.
 The remake was picked up for a pilot, which was written by Daniels and directed by Ken Kwapis, and featured Allison Janney and Tony Shalhoub as the mother and father.
-The pilot was eventually not picked up for series.
+The pilot was not picked up for series.
 He also teamed with Mindy Kaling and Alan Yang to work on two different animated series for NBC and made a deal to executive produce a new pilot written by The Office writer Owen Ellickson and starring The Office cast member Craig Robinson.
 He served as director and executive producer on the TBS series People of Earth.
 In January 2019, Netflix announced that he would write and produce a new series called Space Force starring Steve Carell, who was the lead in Daniels' previous sitcom The Office.
 He created the Amazon original sci-fi series Upload which started streaming in May 2020.

+Bandera Entertainment

+In 2021, it was announced that Daniels and King of the Hill co-creator Mike Judge had reunited to form an animation company called Bandera Entertainment, to "expand the format to include as many subgenres as live-action fare."
+Their first produced series was Anna Drezen's Praise Petey starring Annie Murphy, John Cho, and frequent Judge collaborator Stephen Root among others.
+The series premiered on July 21, 2023, on Freeform and Hulu, and received mostly positive reviews, with Rotten Tomatoes ratings of 80% Fresh from critics, and 90% Fresh from audiences.
+Other series produced by Daniels and Judge include an adaptation of Exploding Kittens for Netflix, a reboot of King of the Hill for Hulu which premiered on August 4, 2025, Zach Woods and Brandon Gardner's In the Know, and Common Side Effects for Adult Swim.

+Other series in development from Daniels and Judge include Caitie Delaney and Caleb Hearon's Best Buds for Peacock and Chelm: The Smartest Place on Earth with Sacha Baron Cohen for Cartoon Network and Max.
+They were also producing Nicole Silverberg's Bad Crimes, starring Nicole Byer and Lauren Lapkus for Netflix, but it was canceled mid-production.